aidantr/FuzzyCRegression.jl/docs/src/package.md

 ## Simple example

-We illustrate the package's functionality, we first consider estimating grouped fixed effects with no controls.
+To illustrate the package's functionality, we start with a simple example estimating grouped fixed effects with no controls.

 ## More complicated example

 We now turn to a more complicated example where the data has a panel structure, we estimate heterogeneous coefficients on the independent variable for each time period, and we include a common control variable.

 ## Choosing $G$